jose-verse/goblin2plus-get-started/readme.md

     ![hostname](media/dvsas_2.png)

-1. Select your device, write the days, then click en generate.
+1. Select your device, write the days, then click on generate.

     ![hostname](media/dvsas_3.png)

-### Using javascript code
+### Using JavaScript code

 1. Run the follow code